 Welcome.
 Thank you for visiting Buy Maryland Bonds.

-On July 24, 2013, Maryland sold $475.0 million in general obligation bonds in a competitive sale to institutional investors.
-In light of reduced retail demand for the State's bonds due to the current low interest rate environment, a retail component was not offered for this sale.
-The State Treasurer's office will reassess market conditions to determine if a retail component will be included in its next sale which is currently expected in February or March 2014.
+On March 5th, 2014, Maryland sold $736.9 million in general obligation bonds in a competitive sale to institutional investors.
+In light of reduced retail demand for the State's bonds due to the current low interest rate environment, a retail component was not included as a part of the sale.
+The State Treasurer's office will reassess market conditions to determine if a retail component will be included in its next sale which is currently expected in July or August 2014.

 If you may be interested in buying bonds in the future, you may want to know what Maryland does with the proceeds from its general obligation bond sales, the security for these bonds and the bond ratings.
 Maryland does not use general obligation bond proceeds to close budget gaps or to fix cash flow problems.
 You can see what these bonds finance as you drive throughout the State and see the construction of State facilities; the construction by local governments of public schools, community colleges, and jails and correctional facilities; and the construction of hospitals, cultural and other projects.
 In fact, since 2007, Maryland has used more than 60% of the proceeds of its general obligation bonds to finance the construction of public schools and higher education facilities in the State.
 I believe that these investments in education have contributed to the 2013 recognition by Education Week of Maryland's public education system as the highest ranking in the country for the fifth year in a row.